 Following an interview with an admissions representative covering the prospective student's personal, educational and employment history, the student will take an Entrance Exam (if applicable).
 Passing the Entrance Exam demonstrates that he/she can perform in the classroom at the level required for each program, and the institution may then proceed with enrollment.
-Students meeting the Transfer of Credit Policy for a program are exempt from having to take the Entrance Exam.
+Students meeting the Transfer of Credit Policy for a program are exempt from having to take the Entrance Exam, except for the BS Prelicensure Nursing program.
+The Entrance Exam is not only part of the Admission Requirement but also in the Progression to the Core Nursing courses.

-Students applying for the Undergraduate Degree program must pass either the Health Education Systems, Inc. (HESI) Admission Assessment Exam with a minimum passing score of 70% for each of the 4 subjects (Reading Comprehension; Basic Math Skills; Grammar; Vocabulary and General Knowledge) and a minimum passing average score of 80% overall.
+Students applying for the Undergraduate Degree program must pass either the Wonderlic Basic Skills Test (WBST) to show that they are well-suited to study in the specific program for which they have applied with a baseline verbal score of 365 and quantitative score of 265 or Health Education Systems, Inc. (HESI) Admission Assessment Exam with a minimum passing score of 70% for each of the 4 subjects (Reading Comprehension; Basic Math Skills; Grammar; Vocabulary and General Knowledge) and a minimum passing average score of 80% overall.
 BSN (RN to BSN) students must submit evidence of an Associate Degree, Diploma in Nursing, or completion of a 30-Unit Option Program.

-Students submitting a passing score from the IELTS (International English Language Testing System), TOEFL (Test of English as a Foreign Language), International Test of English Proficiency (iTEP), or Pearson Test of English Academic (PTE Academic) will be exempt from the entrance exam requirement.
+Students submitting a passing score from the IELTS (International English Language Testing System), TOEFL (Test of English as a Foreign Language), International Test of English

+Proficiency (iTEP), or Pearson Test of English Academic (PTE Academic) will be exempt from the entrance exam requirement.